 Check insurance and cancellation policies

-You’ll need proper insurance when renting a car.
-First up, you should check what’s included in your travel and health insurance policies.
+You need proper insurance when renting a car in Switzerland.
+Check what’s included in your travel and health insurance policies.
 Then decide if you need additional insurance.
 Most rental companies have basic insurance included and offer extra options on top of that.
-Consider whether you need theft insurance, collision damage waiver or 3rd party liability insurance.
+Examples are theft insurance, collision damage waiver, and 3rd party liability insurance.

-Also make sure to check cancellation policies before renting your car.
-The companies we recommend on this page offer free cancellation if you cancel 48 or even 24 hours in advance.
+Make sure to check cancellation policies too before renting your car.
+Many companies offer free cancellation if you cancel 48 or even 24 hours in advance.

 Choose your car rental country and location

-If you’ll be driving in Switzerland only, you'd best rent your car there.
+If you’ll be driving in Switzerland only, rent your car there.
 Most companies offer pick-up and drop-off points throughout the country.
-They’re available at Switzerland’s airports, which is convenient if you enter and leave by plane:
+They’re available at Swiss airports, which is convenient if you enter and leave by plane.

 Rental locations can also be found in the centers of larger towns and close to railway stations.
-This allows for an easy switch to Switzerland’s train network.
+This allows for an easy switch to the bus and train network.

 If you plan to make a multi-country trip, picking a rental location is trickier.
-You may have to drop off your car at another location than your pick-up point.
-Dropping off your car at other locations, and especially in other countries, often comes with a significant cost increase.
-Carefully compare costs and offers.
-If you rent a car in a neighboring country, make sure to arrange for an additional motorway vignette.
+You may have to drop off your car in another country than your pick-up point.
+This can be expensive.
+If you rent a car in a neighboring country, you’ll also have to arrange an additional Swiss motorway vignette.